istresearch/scrapy-cluster/docs/topics/crawler/settings.rst

 Default: ``5``

 The number of rolled file logs to keep before data is discarded.
-A setting of ``5`` here means that there will be one main log and five rolled logs on the system, totaling six log files total.
+A setting of ``5`` here means that there will be one main log and five rolled logs on the system, totaling six log files.

 **SC_LOG_STDOUT**